Author: Natassha Dhanda

 • Decided it should provide present suggestions

-• I decided use the same format as the ‘opening hours’ post for the feed’s aesthetic, which included the new typography:
+• Use the same format as the ‘opening hours’ post for the feed’s aesthetic:

 FOTW cover